 Preparation Produces Desired Results

-I strongly suggest researching the pharmacy program and the pharmacy school where you are interviewing.
-Spend the time to review the prerequisites and the curriculum thoroughly.
-Read the bios of the professors and faculty.
+I strongly suggest researching the pharmacy program and the pharmacy school you are interviewing.
+Review the prerequisites and curriculum thoroughly, and read the bios of the professors and faculty.

-I want you to know that raising these topics, concepts, and ideas unique to the pharmacy program will show your interest in the pharmacy school and your attention to detail.
-It will ultimately separate you from other pharmacy school candidates.
+I want you to know that raising these topics, concepts, and ideas unique to the pharmacy program will show your interest in and attention to detail, ultimately distinguishing you from other pharmacy school candidates.

 Preparation and practice are imperative to a successful pharmacy school interview.

 The pharmacy school interview questions below are simply examples.
-Please remember that you may experience similar questions, but these interview questions (and your answers to them) are not meant to be memorized.
+Please remember that you may experience similar questions, but these interview questions (and your answers) are not meant to be memorized.

 Focusing on the themes of the commonly asked questions below and what they seek to bring out in the candidates is critical to a successful interview process.